chapar-rest/chapar/README.md

 ```bash
 yay -S chapar-bin
 ```
+Please note that this package is maintained by a community contributor. (@Monirzadeh )
 #### Download the latest release
 You can download the latest release from the [releases page](https://github.com/chapar-rest/chapar/releases).